mowens24/QPSK-Modulation-Demodulation/README.md

 ## Usage
 1. Install the required packages: pip install requirements.txt
-2. Open and run the Jupyter Notebook: `your_notebook.ipynb`
+2. Open and run the Jupyter Notebook: `QPSK.ipynb`

 ## Future Work
 - Integration with RTL-SDR or Baofeng for real-world signal processing.